Skip to content

 I joined the Treasury as a product designer during the COVID-19 crisis.
 Right as the administration was rolling out stimulus programs.
 My office needed to stand up trustworthy, working software to support these programs asap.

 I worked with developers and content strategists who launched several sites in record time.
-But there was a problem: each team was reinventing the wheel.
+But there was a problem: each team was reinventing the wheel for design.
 Different colors, fonts, sizes, and button styles made our sites look inconsistent and unprofessional.

-My creative director and I remixed the U.S. Web Design System to help our teams ship quality software faster.
+After some research, I remixed the U.S. Web Design System to help our teams ship higher quality software faster.
 Our version has official branding, a library of accessible components, and a detailed user guide.
-Over a dozen projects (and many internal applications) use it, but you can see it in action on treasury.gov or bep.gov.
+I built the components in Figma, wrote documentation, and conducted accessibility audits on our existing apps.
+Over a dozen projects use the design system, but you can see it in action on treasury.gov or bep.gov.

 Cover and Headings pages of the Treasury Design System.